Kittyflow/Practice-repository/README.md

 # Practice-repository
 As part of this version control platform its very good to explore the github and that is doing on your own and this would be helping in clearing the concept in the very own and this is the best thing which we have to do..
+So I have created a sub branch of the first one and that would add a cm to the exploration to the stuffs